The Hand Reading Lab Review – Learn The Most Important Poker Skill

 Those interested in how exactly this process works, The Hand Reading Lab by James ‘SplitSuit’ Sweeney offers all the answers.
 This long and detailed course devoted to hand reading explains the process of constructing and assigning ranges to your opponents based on various factors, and is more detailed compared to what you can find in the best poker training sites online.

 The course is conveniently split into three parts.
-The first one deals with theoretical foundations that are vital to understand before moving forward.
+The first one deals with the theoretical foundations of Texas Holdem that are vital to understand before moving forward.

 In the second part, SplitSuit moves from theory to practice, digging into various preflop and postflop scenarios, and applying these theoretical concepts to explain how hand ranges are constructed.